 When first diagnosed I had an original site in my upper axila (under arm) but it is considered breast cancer.
 I mets in left lung, under two sides of my collar bone, four places on my spine, my liver and spleen.
 I had one chemo treatment, then a perforated colon, which required two emergency surgeries (first surgeon botched the job, followed by pneumonia a month later.
 Docotors told me for ten months that I was going to die and I refused to believe them.

+The first oncologist who saw me, a young woman about 32 years old, had clearly written me off already and was certainly not interested in being a partner in getting me well.
+The third oncologist I spoke to came into my hospital room at 7pm the Friday evening before Christmas gave me a stack of scan and lab results and dicussed in detail each test result, what he thought was likely true, what was questionable, and what he felt might not be true.
+He spent over two hours with me.
 No question was irrelevent.
 I asked him to be bluntly honest and frank with me.
 No going to my children behind my back, give it all to me and let me decide what I would share and how I would prepare my family.
 When I had a significant problem on Christmas morning, he was in my hospital room in under thirty minutes(he has a family and children).
 I am so fortunate to have him as my oncologist.

 But I am back at the gym this week (after three planned surgeries in seven months) and advance planning to participate in the Tin Man Marathon in Hawaii with my two daughters three years from this last July.
 Afterwhich I intend to go back to work full time.
 I may not get to do those things, but I AM working toward them optimistically.

 Am sure you might have heard this before, but it is certainly true in my case that cancer has improved my life.
 I am much closer to my children, I have (painfully) found out who my friends are and aren't, and the things I take on now are much more meaningful.